 And why has this been allowed to happen?

 The fault lies not only with Camden’s planners.
 Successive central governments have pursued two dismally depressing policies.
-Promoting high density housing regardless of location and context.
-And taking a relaxed view on uncontrolled development rights to alter, extend and rebuild.
+Promoting high density development regardless of location and context, and taking a relaxed view on uncontrolled development rights to alter, extend and rebuild.

-Yet Hampstead remains one of London’s most historic and beautiful places, with many listed buildings and streets of an amazingly varied and fascinating character.
+Yet Hampstead remains one of London’s most historic and beautiful places, with many listed buildings, streets and places of an amazingly varied and fascinating character.
 Where else could one find such a remarkable range of fine architecture, from the late 1690s to the present?

 Against this backdrop the Planning Committee works

-relentlessly to limit the damage done by bad planning and design.
+relentlessly to limit the damage done by bad development, planning and design.

 Members scrutinise every planning application and raise comments on, and objections to, every example of bad design: intrusion into neighbours’ privacy; air, noise or light pollution; and any other matters of concern.

-It requests enforcement against breaches of planning control, gives evidence at planning appeals, and tries to influence and encourage Camden’s overworked planners to reject the bad and welcome the good.
+It requests enforcement against breaches of planning control, gives evidence at planning appeals, and tries to influence Camden’s planning policies and their planners to reject the bad and welcome the good.

 The Society has even gone to the unusual lengths of requesting, and winning, leave for a Judicial Review of a particularly objectionable proposal.

 Trees, both privately and publicly owned, are immensely important to the character of urban areas, especially in a high-density area such as Hampstead.
 Many trees are endangered by development, disease, and even some residents!
 After all, trees obstruct light, undermine foundations, drop leaves…